-New clients are naturally interested in the amount of the attorney’s fees – and they should be.
+New clients are naturally interested in the amount of the attorney’s fees—and they should be.
 Unfortunately, because the facts of cases may differ so dramatically, it is impossible to provide an accurate estimate of the fees without detailed information about the case.
 The attorneys of the Oberman & Rice law firm work hard to keep our fees and expenses to a minimum.
-We consider factors such as the difficulty of the DUI/DWI or other case; the anticipated time required; the experience, ability and reputation of the particular attorney as a DUI attorney in Tennessee; and the desired goal of the client.
-Steve and Sara, however, will not accept a case unless they have the necessary resources to zealously and ethically defend their clients.
-This means that additional funds to retain investigators, experts, court reporters and others may be necessary.
+We consider factors such as the difficulty of the DUI/DWI or other case; the anticipated time required; the experience, ability and reputation of the particular attorney as a DUI/criminal defense attorney in Tennessee; and the desired goal of the client.
+However, we will not accept a case unless we have the necessary resources to zealously and ethically defend our clients.
+This means that additional funds to retain investigators, experts, court reporters and other necessary accouterments may be necessary.

 Deciding Who To Hire

 You should choose the law firm that you believe provides you the best opportunity to successfully defend your case.
-Interview prospective DUI attorneys in Knoxville, TN before you hire one.
-Consider and ask any prospective Tennessee DUI lawyer the following questions:
+Interview prospective Criminal Defense Attorneys in Knoxville, TN before you hire one.
+Consider and ask any prospective Tennessee Criminal Defense lawyer the following questions:

-- Have the Tennessee DUI attorneys in the firm published any books or articles on DUI defense?
+- Have the Tennessee Criminal Defense attorneys in the firm published any books or articles on criminal defense topics?

-- Have the Tennessee DUI lawyers in the firm lectured to their peers on topics relating to DUI defense?
+- Have the Tennessee Criminal Defense lawyers in the firm lectured to their peers on criminal defense related topics?

-- Is the majority of the law firm’s practice devoted to DUI defense?
+- Is the majority of the law firm’s practice devoted to criminal defense?

-- Did you find the Tennessee DUI attorney through a referral from a lawyer, friend, or someone familiar with your legal community, as opposed to receiving a direct-mail advertisement?
+- Did you find the Tennessee Criminal Defense attorney through a referral from a lawyer, friend, or someone familiar with your legal community, as opposed to receiving a direct-mail advertisement?